www.britbase.info

 Tournament: 42nd Varsity Match • Venue: City of London CC, London • Date: Monday 23 March 1914

 The 42nd Varsity Chess Match between Oxford University and Cambridge University was held at the City of London Chess Club, 7 Grocers' Hall Court, London E.C. on Monday 23 March 1914.
-Three game scores from the match are available.
+Three game scores from the match, plus 4 stub games, are available.

 1913« 1914 Varsity Chess Match »1919